 Other keynote speakers include: Yarinda Bunnag, co-founder, Imaginary Objects (Thailand); James Grose, CEO, BVN (Australia); Alan Kueh, founder, (AK+) Archipedia (Singapore); Elva Tang, partner and managing director, Henning Larsen (Hong Kong); and Nicholas Dalton, director, TOA Architects (New Zealand).

-Early bird tickets for the symposium are now on sale.
 For further information, head here.